 Being a mom and working full-time means I am often looking for simple, quick, and delicious meals that my entire family will enjoy.
-Everyone in my family likes chicken and asparagus—so this particular recipe is win-win!
+Everyone likes chicken and asparagus—so this particular recipe is a win-win!
 The other really nice thing about this dish is it can be cooked in one pot, which saves both time and cleanup.

 I serve this dish often, and my absolute favorite way to serve it is with a side of basmati rice.
 However, you can serve it with any type of rice or side that your family prefers!

 - Rolling pin

 - Zester or grater